 By the end of that “4th trimester,” stationary sleep is the most restorative kind of sleep, and by this time you really need to be facilitating the development of a consistent circadian rhythm.
 It’s time to practice self-soothing and independent sleeping.
 Your baby will be capable of doing both if you provide the opportunities.

-You may be thinking that your baby naps great in the stroller or car seat, but generally, these short naps do not even encompass a full sleep cycle.
-Short naps result in fussiness and crying.
+You may be thinking that your baby naps great in the stroller or car seat, but generally, these short naps do not even include a full sleep cycle.
+Short naps can lead to more fussiness and crying.
 Ultimately, they can also have a negative impact on the quality and duration of night sleep!

 What to Do

-So, by eight to twelve weeks, no more “naps on the go,” it’s time to have those naps in the crib!
-Yes, it may crimp your lifestyle, but it’s only a temporary crimp, and you’ll be very happy that you made naps a top priority.
-You’ll be rewarded with a happy, sweet child and far fewer meltdowns.
+So, by eight to twelve weeks, try to limit on-the-go naps.
+Do what you can to prioritize naps in the crib.
+Your coffee dates and lunches will look a little different, but you’ll be happy that you made naps a priority.
+You’ll be rewarded with a happy, sweet child and far fewer meltdowns!